input-output-hk/marlowe-starter-kit/06-cip30/ReadMe.md

 ## Running the application

 - If you have Nix installed, simply execute [./run.sh](run.sh).
-- Alternatively, if you have NodeJS installed, execute `npx webpack-dev-server`.
+- Alternatively, if you have NodeJS installed, execute `npm install` and then `npx webpack-dev-server`.

 The application is served from [http://127.0.0.1:3000](http://127.0.0.1:3000).
 It requires the following: